Business Management and Leadership with Foundation Year BA (Hons)Study level: Undergraduate

 Where our graduates work

-Other CU graduates have also progress onto further education to study a master’s in subjects such as International Business Management, International Marketing, Business and Organisation Psychology and Human Resources.
+Many graduates also progress on to further education to study a master’s in subjects such as International Business Management, International Marketing, Business and Organisation Psychology and Human Resources.

 How to apply